 Most solar companies don’t offer roof services, so you’ll need to find a separate company to perform your roof repair.

 Re-roofing is regularly done alongside installing solar panels, so if you are planning on replacing or fixing the roof, be sure to factor that timeline and financial plan in with the solar panel installation.

 Replacing or fixing a roof can be costly, but solar panels can save you thousands of dollars over the course of the system’s lifetime.

-If there is a potential roof repair needed, check out Executive Roof Services for your roof repair Portland needs.
+If there is a potential roof repair needed, check out Executive Roof Services for your roof repair Vancouver needs.
 Having a go-to trusted professional evaluate your roof will help in making the best decision for you and your home moving forward.